 Workshops should be held in a collaborative environment that facilitates open discussion and idea generation.
 Whether in person or virtual, workshops are a great way to capture the best thinking of your group and get everyone on board.
 A roadmap planning workshop will enable you to build a strategy that works for your business before you begin.

-With SharpCloud, features like customizable Forms, data-driven views, and dynamic collaboration tools make for stronger engagement both during and after a workshop.
-Watch this video to find out more.
+With SharpCloud, features like customizable Forms, data-driven views, and dynamic collaboration tools make for stronger engagement and a shared understanding both during and after a workshop.

 Workshops are absolutely crucial at the start of the process, and it's good practice to continue to hold them frequently throughout.
 This encourages your stakeholders to remain dedicated to the product vision and ensures that your roadmap is never out of date.
 This is often overlooked, as most managers don’t consider product roadmapping an ongoing process.